-To record VHS video files direct to DVDs:
+To record VHS analog video direct to DVDs:

-- 1 Connect your VCR or other analog video source to your composite or S-Video input. - 2 Click Start, choose All Programs, InterVideo WinDVD, InterVideo WinDVD Creator, and then click InterVideo WinDVD Creator again. - 3 Select the Record video tape into DVD disc in one step button. - 4 Insert a blank DVD into your drive. - 5 Click the Capture button and select your VCR. - 6 Press the Playback button on your VCR. - 7 Click the Record button when the preview window displays what you want to record.
+- Connect your VCR or other analog video source to your composite or S-video input. - 2 Insert a blank recordable DVD or CD. - 3 Click Start, choose All Programs, InterVideo WinDVD, InterVideo WinDVD Creator, and then click InterVideo WinDVD Creator again. - 4 Select the Archive Video to DVD button, and follow the onscreen instructions.

-Converting Recorded TV to MPEG-2 Format (Europe only)
+Converting recorded TV to MPEG-2 format (Europe only)

-- 1 If your project is already open, click the Edit button and skip to step 4. - 2 Click Start, choose All Programs, InterVideo WinDVD, InterVideo WinDVD Creator, and then click InterVideo WinDVD Creator again. - 3 Open a project by either selecting the Create new project or Open existing project button. - 4 Click the Save Movie icon and select Output to File. - 5 Select a GQ, HQ, SP, LP or EP format and click OK. - 6 Enter a file name and click Save.
+- 1 If your project is already open, click the Edit button, and skip to step 4. - 2 Click Start, choose All Programs, InterVideo WinDVD, InterVideo WinDVD Creator, and then click InterVideo WinDVD Creator again. - 3 Open a project by selecting either the Start New Project or the Open Existing Project button. - 4 Click the Save Movie icon, and select Output to File. - 5 Select a GQ, HQ, SP, LP, or EP format, and click OK. - 6 Enter a file name and click Save.